-As you probably know, Facebook is a vast social media platform that offers numerous ways for people to interact with one another and just generally enjoy have a good time.
+As you probably know, Facebook is a vast social media platform that offers numerous ways for people to interact with one another, and just generally have a good time.

-But there’s something you need to know about Facebook apps: Some of them can be downright dangerous!
+But there’s something you need to know about Facebook apps: Some of them can be quite dangerous.

-An app that’s poorly written or written with mal intent can cause all kinds of strange unexplained issues with your Facebook experience:
+An app that’s poorly written or written with malicious intent can cause all kinds of strange unexplained issues with your Facebook experience:

 - Photos, status updates and comments that you’ve posted will simply disappear without a trace.

-- Your friends start receiving Instant Messages that appear to have been sent by you, even though you never sent them.
+- Your friends start receiving instant messages that appear to have been sent by you, even though you didn’t send them.

 - Miscellaneous glitches of all types will have you ready to pull your hair out.

 If you’ve been using Facebook for more than five minutes you’ve surely experienced at least one or two of the above situations, and possibly all of them.